Alarms and System Status - A

 * Flow exceeding user-defined thresholds

-* **Other notable operating conditions that require attention**
+* Other abnormal operating conditions requiring attention

-<figure><img src="/files/f6T4Rgoj1L3pbRszEpMT" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/nJ7P5OagtkhITWSJQ2Pi" alt=""><figcaption></figcaption></figure>

-<table data-header-hidden><thead><tr><th width="107"></th><th></th><th width="123.4000244140625"></th><th></th></tr></thead><tbody><tr><td>Alarm bit</td><td>Error Content</td><td> Alarm Code</td><td>Alarm trigger</td></tr><tr><td>7</td><td> NA</td><td></td><td> </td></tr><tr><td>6</td><td>Totalised Flow Exceeds Target </td><td>D08</td><td>Totalized flow exceeds or falls below the preset target<mark style="color:red;">*</mark></td></tr><tr><td>5</td><td>Value exceeds analog output upper limit</td><td>D11</td><td>The output value exceeds the analog output upper limit</td></tr><tr><td>4</td><td>Value exceeds analog output lower limit</td><td>D11</td><td>The output value falls below the analog output lower limit</td></tr><tr><td>3</td><td> NA</td><td></td><td> </td></tr><tr><td>2</td><td>Pulse Overlap</td><td>D13</td><td>Paddlewheel pulse frequency is too high; consecutive pulse signals overlap. </td></tr><tr><td>1</td><td>Instantaneous flow above upper limit</td><td>D04</td><td>Instantaneous flowrate exceeds the upper limit</td></tr><tr><td>0</td><td>Instantaneous flow below lower limit</td><td>D04</td><td>Instantaneous flowrate falls below the lower limit</td></tr></tbody></table>
+<table><thead><tr><th width="107">Bit</th><th>Alarm Definition</th><th width="123.4000244140625">Alarm Code</th><th>Trigger Condition</th></tr></thead><tbody><tr><td>7</td><td>NA</td><td></td><td></td></tr><tr><td>6</td><td>Totalized flow alarm </td><td>D08</td><td>Totalized flow exceeds or falls below the preset target <mark style="color:red;">*Note</mark></td></tr><tr><td>5</td><td>Value exceeds analog output upper limit</td><td>D11</td><td>The output value exceeds the analog output upper limit</td></tr><tr><td>4</td><td>Value exceeds analog output lower limit</td><td>D11</td><td>The output value falls below the analog output lower limit</td></tr><tr><td>3</td><td>NA</td><td></td><td> </td></tr><tr><td>2</td><td>Pulse Overlap</td><td>D13</td><td>Paddlewheel pulse frequency is too high; consecutive pulse signals overlap. </td></tr><tr><td>1</td><td>Instantaneous flow above upper limit</td><td>D04</td><td>Instantaneous flowrate exceeds the upper limit</td></tr><tr><td>0</td><td>Instantaneous flow below lower limit</td><td>D04</td><td>Instantaneous flowrate falls below the lower limit</td></tr></tbody></table>

 {% hint style="info" %}

 **D04 FlowLIM Ala** default setting is **Off** (value = 0).
-Set **D04** to **On** (1) or **Do not disturb** (2) to enable flow limit alarm monitoring.
+Set **D04** to **On** (1) or **Do Not Disturb** (2) to enable flow limit alarm monitoring.
 Refer to the **D Alarm & Info** parameter section for full configuration details.

 {% endhint %}